stanford-cs149/asst2/README.md

 **Part B (40 points)**
 - 30 points for correctness of `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()`, `TaskSystemParallelThreadPoolSleeping::run()`, and `TaskSystemParallelThreadPoolSleeping::sync()`
-- 10 points for performance of `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()`, `TaskSystemParallelThreadPoolSleeping::run()`, and `TaskSystemParallelThreadPoolSleeping::sync()`
+- 10 points for performance of `TaskSystemParallelThreadPoolSleeping::runAsyncWithDeps()`, `TaskSystemParallelThreadPoolSleeping::run()`, and `TaskSystemParallelThreadPoolSleeping::sync()`.

-The performance grade for each section is determined by how many perf tests pass.
 For part B, you can ignore results for `Parallel + Always Spawn` and `Parallel + Thread Pool + Spin`.
-That is, you only need to pass `Parallel + Thread Pool + Sleep`.
+That is, you only need to pass `Parallel + Thread Pool + Sleep` for each test case.

 **Writeup (10 points)**
+- Please refer to the "Handin" section for more details.

 For each test, full performance points will be awarded for implementations within 20% of the provided reference implementation.
 Performance points are only awarded for implementations that return correct answers.
 As stated before, we may also test the _correctness_ of your implementation using a wider set of workloads that we are not providing in the starter code.